Protecting Your Personal Health Information

 The Department of Veterans Affairs takes safeguarding and protecting your information very seriously.
 You should, too.
 You control access to your personal information.
 It is your responsibility to keep your information private and protected.
 To help protect your privacy, My HealtheVet is providing you with some important points to remember:

-- Consider changing your password every so often or if you ever think someone might know what it is.
-(The recommendation is to change your password every three months.)
+Consider changing your password and hint questions and answers if you ever think someone might know what it is.
+(Not any more ---now it's to change only if compromised)

-- Do not re-use your password on other sites.
-This may allow others to steal your password from less secure websites
+Do not use the same password on other sites.
+This may allow others to steal your password from less secure websites.

 If you download your health or service information, make sure it is to a safe and secure location:

-- If you are using a public computer, the safest way to view your health data is to choose the view/print option for the .TXT file.
-If you chose to open or download a PDF file, you create a temporary file on the computer.
-This file can be viewed by others.
-To reduce the chance of others viewing your VA Blue Button and/or VA Continuity of Care Document you should not download your data when using public or shared computers.
+If you are using a public computer, the safest way to view your health data is to choose the View/Print option for the .TXT file.
+If you choose to open or download a PDF file, you may create a temporary file on the computer.
+This file may be viewed by others.
+Do not download information from your My HealtheVet account when using public or shared computers.

-- Keep paper copies in a safe and secure place like a locked desk drawer or a personal safe
+Keep paper copies of your health records in a safe and secure place, like a locked desk drawer or a personal safe.

-- You should not send emails that contain personal information.
-This includes social security number, full name, street address, birth date, mother's maiden name, or any information or combination of information that can be used to personally identify you or someone else
+You should not send emails that contain personal information.
+This includes your Social Security Number, full name, street address, birth date, mother's maiden name, or any information or combination of information that can be used to personally identify you or someone else.